 To get married in Georgia, you will need to apply for a marriage license.
 This is done through the county probate court, and some counties allow you to begin the application online.
-Georgia.gov has an interactive online application site where you can select the county where your wiedding will take place, then complete the form and submit it online..
+Use this interactive online application site to you can select the county where your wedding will take place, then complete the form and submit it online.

 The good news is that a Georgia marriage license is valid for six months, so you can begin the process early.
-Often, it's best to take care of this legal aspect at least a month before your wedding date, so everything's in order for the big day.
+Often, it's best to take care of this legal aspect at least a month before your wedding date, so everything's for the big day.

 Residency and ID Requirements